WithSecureLabs/cloud-wiki/docs/aws/services/VPC.md

 - Connect two VPCs via direct network route using private IP addresses.
 - Resources behave as if on same private network.
 - It's possible to peer VPCs across multiple AWS accounts.
-- No transitive peering (I.E A and B peered with C, A cannot communicate with B).
+- No transitive peering (i.e. A and B peered with C, A cannot communicate with B).

 ### Reserved IP ranges
 In a subnet with a CIDR block of 10.0.0.0/24, the following five IP addresses are reserved: